sahej-dev/vidyo-ai-internship-assignment/Readme.md

 - I have optimized the size of the final docker image (~1.4GB -> ~650MB) by removing packages and lists that were only needed for installation of dependencies.
 - Edge cases like correctly watermarking video of different aspect ratios has been handled.
-- Integration of Celery allows for distribution of background tasks on multiple workers (threads).
-So this should make the service vertically scalable.
+- Integration of Celery allows for distribution of background tasks on multiple workers.
+This is done by running all ffmpeg processing only as celery tasks.
+- Celery workers can be run on separate machine, so this should be highly scalable.
+(I am cautious in making this claim, as I first heard of Celery 4 days ago.
+However my nascent research on it supports this claim.)
+- I have also thought of a different scalable architecture that you can read about in [this architecture_design.md file](./architecture_design.md).

 ### Frontend Tasks